axelkar/dt-tools/CONTRIBUTING.md

 cargo test
 ```

-It's recommended to add tests for all new functionality, and to fixes to make sure regressions don't come back.
+It's recommended to add tests for all new functionality, and to bug fixes to
+make sure regressions don't come back.

 ## Commit messages

 It's recommended to adhere to the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0/).

-The following commit prefixes are supported:
+The following commit types are supported:

 - `feat:`, New features
 - `fix:`, Bug fixes
 - `docs:`, Documentation-only changes
 - `refactor:`, A code change that neither fixes a bug nor adds a feature
 - `perf:`, Performance improvements
-- `test:`, Adding missing tests or correcting existing tests (If possible, add tests in the same commits as the changes they're testing)
+- `test:`, Adding missing tests or correcting existing tests (If possible, add
+  tests in the same commits as the changes they're testing)
 - `chore:`, Other changes that don't modify source code or documentation (e.g. Modifying Cargo.toml)

-Please write your commit names with regard to the [API versioning](https://doc.rust-lang.org/cargo/reference/semver.html):
+Please write your commit messages with regard to the [API versioning](https://doc.rust-lang.org/cargo/reference/semver.html):

 - `feat:` to trigger a minor version bump at the next release
 - `fix:`, `test:`, `refactor:` or `perf:` to trigger a patch version bump at the next release